 For the purposes of this offense, the term “minor” is defined as anyone under the age of 21 years old.
 Different procedures are used to prosecute these cases depending on whether the driver is under the age of 17 years old and prosecuted in juvenile court, or whether the young person is over the age of 17 and goes to adult court.

-Because a person under 21 years old may not purchase, consume, or possess an alcoholic beverage, any minor driving with ANY detectable amount of alcohol i n their system while operating a motor vehicle on a public street, can be charged with Driving Under the Influence of Alcohol by a Minor (DUIA by a Minor).
+Because a person under 21 years old may not purchase, consume, or possess any alcoholic beverage, any minor driving with ANY detectable amount of alcohol in their system while operating a motor vehicle on a public street, can be charged with Driving Under the Influence of Alcohol by a Minor (DUIA by a Minor).

 For the “DUI of Alcohol by a Minor” offense in Texas, the legal limit of .08 does not apply.

-Attorney for DUI of Alcohol as a Minor in Fort Worth, TX
+DUI of Alcohol as a Minor Defense Lawyer in Fort Worth, Arlington, Grapevine, Keller, and Southlake, TX

 Elements of a DUIA in Fort Worth, TX